Recon-Fuzz/recon-docs/src/introduction/introduction.md

 [Recon](https://getrecon.xyz/#team) is a team of invariant testing engineers and security researchers that provide invariant testing as a service while also developing tools and educational content to make it easier for anyone to test invariants on their smart contracts.

+Our goal is to make Invariant Testing a baseline for all projects building on the EVM.

+We're amongst the most profilific invariant testing writers, with [our template being used over 300 times by multiple professionals](https://getrecon.xyz/pro#builder).

-Recon Pro is a tool for automatically scaffolding and running invariant testing in the cloud.
+[Recon Pro](../using_recon/running_jobs.md) is a tool for running invariant tests in the cloud.

+The [Recon Extension](../free_recon_tools/recon_extension.md) is an open source VS Code Extension to scaffold a Invariant Testing Boilerplate using the [Chimera Framework](../writing_invariant_tests/chimera_framework.md).

 ## Navigating the Book